Civic Addressing and Street Naming

 I’m a Developer and would like to know how I go about picking street names for my proposed subdivision?

-Once a completed Request For Street Name Change Application has been submitted to the Civic Addressing Coordinator, along with a petition showing support from at least 51% of the property owners fronting along the subject street, Planning Staff will initiate a report to council on behalf of the person requesting the change.
+Once a completed Request For Street Name Change Application has been submitted to the Civic Addressing Coordinator, along with a petition showing support from at least 80% of the property owners fronting along the subject street, Planning Staff will initiate a report to council on behalf of the person requesting the change.
 Planning Staff are required to make comments within the report which may or may not support the proposed street name change.
 It is recommended that the person requesting the change of street name be present at the Council meeting when the report is brought forward.
-For more information on changing a street name please contact firstname.lastname@example.org or call 519-875-4485 ext.
+All costs associated with the renaming will be the responsibility of the applicant.
+For more information on changing a street name please contact email@example.com or call 519-426-5870 or 226-NORFOLK ext.
 1827.

 - Know Your Civic Address Poster